ephraimg/node-management-system/README.md

 - https://vm443vx2w9.execute-api.us-west-1.amazonaws.com/api

-The API allows the user to perform three types of task (see the sections below for detailed instructions).
+The API allows the user to perform three types of task (see the sections below for the endpoints and detailed instructions).

     - Create, update, and retrieve nodes
     - Create, update, and retrieve projects